SonnyTaylor/AutoService/docs/index.md

 - **Component Testing**: Test cameras, microphones, speakers, displays, and network connectivity
 - **Detailed Reports**: Generate technical and customer-friendly reports

+!!! info "Portable Design"
+AutoService is designed to run from USB drives alongside a `data/` folder.
+Keep the executable and data folder together for full functionality.

+!!! warning "System Requirements"
+AutoService requires Windows 10 or later and administrator privileges for most diagnostic tasks.

 ## Quick Navigation

 ### For Users